Brandywine Realty Trust (BDN) Shares Plummet Below 1-Year High

 Credit Suisse gave a rating of “Neutral” to BDN, setting the target price at $0 in the report published on June 23rd of the previous year.

-During the last 5 trading sessions, BDN fell by -3.96%, which changed the moving average for the period of 200-days by -58.26% in comparison to the 20-day moving average, which settled at $4.40.
-In addition, Brandywine Realty Trust saw -33.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BDN rose by +0.97%, which changed the moving average for the period of 200-days by -56.62% in comparison to the 20-day moving average, which settled at $4.32.
+In addition, Brandywine Realty Trust saw -32.36% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BDN